Quick Facts:

 Nearby Trails and Attractions:

 If you would like to explore more of the area, nearby are the Bonneville Shoreline Trail and the Ghost Falls Trail, offering additional hiking options with panoramic views overlooking the valley.
-Of the easy-to-moderate hikes in Rock Canyon, the Ghost Falls Trail gives you an opportunity to follow it on a steeper and more challenging hike around the foothills to see a beautiful waterfall.
+Of the easy to moderate hikes in Rock Canyon, the Ghost Falls Trail gives you an opportunity to follow it on a steeper and more challenging hike around the foothills to see a beautiful waterfall.

 Other Things to Do in Draper: